 When the time comes for you to descend, you shuffle over to the guide.
 He ties you into a new safety rope, unties the rope anchoring you to the rock, and belays you as you rappel a hundred feet, with the waterfall thundering beside you, into the pool below.

 There’s more: On one waterslide, you can’t even see the bottom when you push off from the top.
 You may rappel through the next waterfall.
 Much of canyoning’s appeal stems from the fact that every canyon is different; each will present its own special features and challenges.

 How safe is canyoning?

 Any outdoor sport is inherently riskier than, say, watching television.
 (Physically riskier, that is.
 We would argue that television presents a bigger risk to your brain.)
 If you head out into an unknown canyon with just a rope, a buddy, and a lot of optimism, you’re definitely in high-risk territory.
 Most canyoning is done with guides, who are intimately familiar with every pool, slide, and waterfall in a particular canyon.
 Use of a qualified guide will greatly reduce, but will not eliminate, the risks of canyoning.

-2018 March 5 to 18 – Call for Availability A Gay Travel New Zealand Adventure Tour Physical Challenge: Our Gay Travel New Zealand Adventure happens in the adventure capital of the world!
+Future Dates to be announced A Gay Travel New Zealand Adventure Tour Physical Challenge: Our Gay Travel New Zealand Adventure happens in the adventure capital of the world!
 The variety and depth of natural beauty of this isolated South Pacific island group will impress and inspire you.
-Enjoy hiking trails and glaciers, kayaking, […]
+Enjoy hiking trails and glaciers, kayaking, biking, canyoning, rafting, and […]